Rangi42/polishedcrystal/README.md

    * Add trees for Sitrus Berry (Gold Berry) and Lum Berry (MiracleBerry)
    * Promote the Wise Trio from Sages to Elders
    * The foreign Rocket Grunt in Cerulean City uses the RBY Rocket sprite
-   * Eusine has a shiny Haunter
+   * Eusine has a shiny Electrode
    * Fly to the Rock Tunnel/Power Plant Pokémon Center
    * Menu blurbs (descriptions) are off by default
    * Always show numbers in Pokédex, even in Johto order